Now is the Time to Invest in Your Ecommerce Site. Here’s Why.

 A direct-to-consumer model offers many advantages for wholesale businesses, digital-native brands, and product manufacturers.
 If this is your business’ first time selling DTC, you’ll probably need to retool your fulfillment operations and prepare your supply chain for increased demand.
 This retooling will involve every aspect of how you fulfill orders, from customer service and processing returns to warehousing and product delivery.

-In this article, we break down the key components of DTC logistics and how to optimize each to improve efficiency and support growth.
+In this article, we break down the key components of direct to consumer logistics and how to optimize each to improve efficiency and support growth.

 Due to Amazon Prime’s two-day shipping service, modern consumer expectations are fueled by fast, free, and no-hassle shipping.
 Meeting these expectations can be challenging, especially for companies that operate with limited budgets.
 Aside from meeting heightened expectations, you also have to grapple with shipment frequency and product size, as the amount of products you’ll need to ship to a customer over time as well as the product weight and dimensions will impact aspects like cost, logistics, inventory, and returns.